Disney announces Ojibwe language dub of "Star Wars: A New Hope"

 MINNEAPOLIS — An Ojibwe language dub of the epic space opera "Star Wars: A New Hope" is in the works.

-On Monday, Walt Disney Studios announced that Disney/Lucasfilm is working with the Dakota Ojibwe Tribal Council and the Univesity of Manitoba to create the Ojibwemowin version of the 1977 flick.
+On Monday, Walt Disney Studios announced that Disney/Lucasfilm is working with the Dakota Ojibwe Tribal Council and the University of Manitoba to create the Ojibwemowin version of the 1977 flick.

 Most of the voice work will happen just north of Minnesota in Winnipeg, including script translation, auditions and sound recordings.
 Sound mixing and post-production work is slated for Skywalker Sound in California.